Welcome to the BioImaging Centre

 HOw to use the BIC facility

-In order to request a device introduction and make use of the BioImagingCentre facility, we kindly ask you to fill in the following ONLINE FORM.
+In order to request a device introduction and use the BioImagingCentre facility, we kindly ask you to fill in the following ONLINE FORM.

-In this way we have all necessary information and we will send you a proposal for a date and time to introduce you to one of our systems and facility.
+In this way, we have all the necessary information, and we will send you a proposal for a date and time to introduce you to one of our systems and facilities.

 General